• Skip to primary navigation

 For any additional questions, you can email us at info@gofarmhawaii.org

-Sign up here for email notifications about AgOrchard course or other orchard workshops and events
+For email notifications about upcoming AgOrchard courses or other orchard workshops and events

 This course is supported through the Extension Foundation’s AgriProspects Workforce Development Network.
 AgriProspects is supported by the USDA National Institute of Food and Agriculture (NIFA) under Workforce Development Competitive Grant 2023-67037-40533.
 Any opinions, findings, conclusions, or recommendations expressed are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or the Extension Foundation.